-In 1985, the Villanova Wildcats shocked the college basketball world with their 69-64 upset over Georgetown in the title game.
-The team not only won the first tournament that expanded to 64 teams, but more than three decades later, Villanova remains the lowest seed to ever capture a national championship.
+In 1985, the Villanova Wildcats shocked the college basketball world with their 69-64 upset over Georgetown in the national title game.
+The team not only won the first NCAA tournament after the field expanded to 64 teams and Villanova remains the lowest-seeded men's DI basketball team to ever capture a national championship in March Madness.

-But the Wildcats almost didn’t make it out of the first round that season as they barely escaped No. 9 seed Dayton with a 51-49 win.
-Sometimes for the eight seeds, the opening round can be just as challenging as any other part of the tournament.
+The Wildcats almost didn’t make it out of the first round that season as they barely escaped No. 9 seed Dayton with a 51-49 win.
+Sometimes for No. 8 seeds, the opening round can be just as challenging as any other part of the tournament.

-No. 8 seeds have the most difficult match-ups (as "favorites") in the first round since they are usually so evenly matched with their No. 9 seed counterparts.
-Since the tournament expanded to 64, teams in the No. 8 slot have won 68 of the 140 first-round matchups -- just below 50 percent.
+No. 8 seeds have the most difficult matchups, among teams ranked better than their opponents in the first round, since they are usually so evenly matched with their No. 9-seeded counterparts.

-Another Wildcats team in the No. 8 seed almost didn’t make it out of the opening round.
-The 2014 Kentucky Wildcats barely survived No. 9 Kansas State but eventually advanced to the national championship against seventh-seeded Connecticut.
-Kentucky is tied with BYU for the most appearances as an eighth-seed and has a 3-1 record compared to the Cougars' 0-4 record.
+Another Wildcats team on the No. 8 seed line almost didn’t make it out of the opening round before advancing to the national championship game.
+The 2014 Kentucky Wildcats barely survived No. 9 seed Kansas State but eventually advanced to the national championship against No. 7 seed Connecticut.

-About 60 percent of the 8-vs.-9 games have been decided by single digits.
+About 60 percent of the 8-versus-9 games have been decided by single digits.

-It is also rare for all four eight seeds to sweep the nine seeds.
-That's occurred only three times since 1985, including 2015’s tournament field of N.C.
+It is also rare for all four No. 8 seeds to sweep the nine seeds.
+That's occurred only three times since 1985, including the 2015 NCAA tournament, thanks to N.C.
 State, Cincinnati, Oregon and San Diego State.

-2018 was a bummer for No. 8 seeds as just one, Seton Hall, made it out of the first round.
-The Pirates were bounced in the round of 32, making it a short tournament for 8-seeds.
+- 2018 was a bummer for No. 8 seeds as just one, Seton Hall, made it out of the first round.
+The Pirates were bounced in the round of 32, making it a short tournament experience for No. 8 seeds.
 But 2019 was even more brief as VCU, Syracuse, Utah State and Ole Miss all lost in the first round by an average of 16 points.